renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This is set to `true` by default, meaning that any settings (such as `schedule`) take maximum priority even against custom settings existing inside individual repositories.
 It will also override any settings in `packageRules`.

+## forkCreation

+This configuration lets you disable the runtime forking of repositories when running in "fork mode".

+Usually you will need to keep this as the default `true`, and only set to `false` if you have some out of band process to handle the creation of forks.

 ## forkOrg

 This configuration option lets you choose an organization you want repositories forked into when "fork mode" is enabled.